msestellemarie/adventofcode2025/README.md

-# adventofcode2025
+# Advent of Code 2025

-Run `yarn run solutions` to see answers by day
+Run `node solutions.js` to see answers by day